-Funding at a fixed daily rate, inclusive of food costs, is available at £25 (per child per day) for children who are eligible for free school meals, looked after children, and those with no recourse to public funds (NRPF).
-The available funding for children with special educational needs and disabilities (SEND) is provided at a daily rate of £35, inclusive of food costs.
+Funding at a fixed daily rate, inclusive of food costs, is available at £30 (per child per day) for children who are eligible for free school meals, universal children, children we care for, and those with no recourse to public funds (NRPF).
+The available funding for children with special educational needs and disabilities (SEND) is provided at a daily rate of £40, inclusive of food costs.